kroxylicious/kroxylicious/DEV_GUIDE.md

 * `SKIP_TEARDOWN`: variable for development purposes to avoid keep deploying and deleting deployments each run.
 Default value: `false`
 * `CONTAINER_CONFIG_PATH`: directory where `config.json` file is located.
 This file contains the pull secrets to be used by the container engine.
 Default value: `$HOME/.docker/config.json`
+* `VAULT_CHART_VERSION`: version of Vault Helm Chart to be used by the System Tests for Envelope Encryption.
+Default value: `0.27.0`
 * `SKIP_STRIMZI_INSTALL`: skip strimzi installation.
 Default value: `false`